 Morning sickness can take on other worsening forms

 The days crawled by, which is relatively common in early pregnancy, and I felt every second of it.
 I was exhausted, hungry, grumpy, sick, pregnant, and miserable.
 I would throw up about 4 times a day and couldn’t keep anything down.
 I landed in the hospital and got diagnosed with hyperemesis gravidarum (HG), a fancy name for being sick with the very severe form of morning sickness.

-HG is marked by repeated vomiting, weight loss, and dehydration and is thought to be caused by increased levels of the hormone human chorionic gonadotropin (hCG) produced mainly during the 1st trimester.
 I was kept on a drip for rehydration for 1 week and slowly started to feel somewhat human again.
 With the antihistamines pumping through my veins, I remembered I was growing a human, so I slowly began to eat.
 I got better and was discharged.